pythonspeed/filprofiler/README.md

 This shared library captures all memory allocations and deallocations and keeps track of them.

 At the same time, the Python tracing infrastructure (used e.g. by `cProfile` and `coverage.py`) to figure out which Python callstack/backtrace is responsible for each allocation.

+For performance reasons, only the largest allocations are reported, with a minimum of 99% of allocated memory reported.
+The remaining <1% is highly unlikely to be relevant when trying to reduce usage; it's effectively noise.

 ### Fil and threading, with notes on NumPy and Zarr {#threading}